BDC Hamburger Icon

 Salary transparency

 Salary transparency has been a hot topic of debate.
-Companies like Buffer have made waves by making their salaries visible to all employees (and even the general public).
-People generally recognize that being open about salaries can significantly help end perceived and actual salary discrimination based on gender or race.
+People generally recognize that being open about salaries can help reduce both perceived and actual wage discrimination based on gender, race or other factors.

 Did You Know?Did you know

-Federal law gives workers the right to inquire about, discuss and disclose employee compensation, whether their own or that of co-workers or applicants.
-Companies are prohibited from taking action against employees for doing so.
+Federal law gives workers the right to inquire about, discuss and disclose employee compensation, including their own or that of co-workers or applicants.
+Employers are prohibited from taking action against employees for doing so.

-You may be able to mitigate the negative impact of pay discrepancies if you can justify the differences in pay.
-An accessible salary matrix is one way to justify pay differences.
-Within the matrix, each department’s roles are listed vertically by seniority (think entry-level marketer up to head of marketing).
-Then, each individual role has an assigned salary and projected salary increases.
+You may be able to mitigate the negative impact of pay discrepancies if you can justify the differences in compensation.
+An accessible salary matrix is one way to do this.
+In a salary matrix, each department’s roles are listed vertically by seniority (for example, entry-level marketer up to head of marketing).
+Each role is assigned a salary and projected salary increases.

-These numbers are set using the following system:
+These numbers are typically set using the following system:

-• Salaries can be determined based on research into averages for equivalent roles in the area where your business is based.
+• Salaries are determined by researching averages for equivalent roles in the region where your business operates.

-• During the hiring process, people can try to negotiate their seniority level but can’t negotiate salaries within a particular role’s level.
-When the matrix is fixed, all employees receive equal pay at the same level.
+• During the hiring process, candidates can negotiate their seniority level but not the salary within that level.
+Once the matrix is established, all employees at the same level receive equal pay.

-• Outside of promotions, everyone at the company receives a raise when the company achieves a predetermined collective goal.
+• Outside of promotions, everyone in the company receives a raise when the team hits a predetermined collective goal.

 FYIDid you know